BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 We communicate about the installation of nuclear power plants and buy new gadgets which is a kind of communication.
 However, this does not explain why we believe in this *value*.
 I would argue that many people would willingly hit the pause button on all technological progress, at least temporarily.
-No one asked for the Metaverse, but we will built it anyways because we are *challenged* to do so.
+No one asked for the *Metaverse*, but we will built it anyways because we are *challenged* to do so.
+Luhmann probabobly would offer a more nuanced explanation: interdependent self-generating social systems which "feed" us into them.
+Heidegger's argument seems quite reductive but it captures my personal feeling of a more and more thinner reality.

-While many might argue that this is more related to our economic system, I find it hard to attribute the cause solely to *capitalism*.
+Marxists might argue that my feeling is more related to our socio-economic system.
+However, I find it hard to attribute the cause solely to *capitalism*.
-Heidegger might say that, similar to modern science, capitalism is a result of the *essence of technology*.
+Heidegger may argue that, similar to modern science, capitalism or Luhmann's *functional differentiation* of social systems is a result of the *essence of technology*.

 >A success is that type of consequence that itself remains assigned to the yielding of further consequences. -- Martin Heidegger